JonnyC275/jonnyc275/tests/biz-dev-cpg-brand.md

 **234 days from start to finish.
 7 months and 21 days.**

-It was really tough to close it, but now we’ll be available across the country and have access to their hundreds of accounts.
+It was really tough to close it, and a few months afterwards we ended up going with a different distributor that offered us better terms and more listings.

 # Lessons Learned